Interactions

 - Navigation arrows appear between connected screens.

-- Link handles appear on selected components.
+- Link handles appear on the selected screen or component.

 Press Escape to exit Interactions mode and return to Design mode.

-- Choose a trigger -- Components support
+- Choose a trigger -- Components support interaction triggers like

 - Delete interactions -- Remove an interaction and all its actions.